-Four of our five children are now in college or working.
+All of our five children are now in college or working.
+We have taught them many lessons for life but what will be remembered?
 Before they left our nest, there were 4 things that Susan and I taught them and always want them to remember.
 Here they are:

 1. Remember who you are—your identity

 So many people spend much of their lives trying to determine their identity.
 They constantly struggle and attempt to create and recreate their identity by how they act, how they look, what they wear, what they drive, where they live, and what they’ve got because they don’t have any idea who they are and how valuable they are.
 You don’t have to do that because God has given you your identity and value.
 You were created and chosen by God.
 You are wonderfully made.